johnzxcvbnm/Adi/unit_1/w02d05/instructor_notes/space_battle.md

 ## &#x1F47E; Start simpler than the instructions suggest

-Keep these five things in mind when planning and coding your game:
+Keep these four things in mind when planning and coding your game:

 1. Begin even simpler than the specifications suggest.
 In this case, how about we just start with one alien ship instead of many alien ships, and get the code for one ship working first.